 Simulators

-We are dedicated to the growth and success of our flight education students by providing them with ample opportunities and resources.
-The Ohio State Flight Education aircraft fleet is supplemented with the following simulators, which allow students to get realistic flight experience without leaving the ground.
+The Flight Education team at Ohio State is dedicated to the growth and success of student pilots by providing ample opportunities and resources.
+The aircraft fleet is supplemented with the following simulators, which allow students to obtain realistic flight experience without leaving the ground.

 Frasca Reconfigurable Training Device